Context LatticeBy Private Memory Corp

 • Supported host environments: macOS, Linux, or Windows (WSL2)

-• Host machine sized for selected profile (lite vs full) with enough CPU, RAM, and disk
+• Host machine sized for selected profile (lite core, lite advanced, or full) with enough CPU, RAM, and disk

 • Recommended guardrail: keep at least 40 GB free at storage-governance root to avoid pressure-band throttling